-The Nominating and Corporate Governance Committee identifies, evaluates and recommends qualified nominees to serve on Stardust Power's board of directors, considers and make recommendations to the Stardust Power board of directors regarding the composition of the Stardust Power board of directors and its committees, and oversees Stardust Power's internal corporate governance processes, maintains a management succession plan and oversees an annual evaluation of the Stardust Power board of directors' performance.
+The Nominating and Corporate Governance Committee identifies, evaluates and recommends qualified nominees to serve on Stardust Power's Board, considers and make recommendations to the Board regarding the composition of the Board and its committees, and oversees Stardust Power's internal corporate governance processes, maintains a management succession plan and oversees an annual evaluation of the Board's performance.
 The purpose and responsibilities of our Nominating and Corporate Governance Committee are set forth in the Nominating and Corporate Governance Committee Charter adopted by our Board on July 8, 2024.